-This application note describes an example of how to configure a single port for unchannelized operation on the DS3134 in configuration mode.
+This application note describes an example of how to configure a single T1 port on the DS3134 operating in configuration mode.
 Additionally, this example describes how to construct, send, receive, and check a packet in loopback mode on that port.
 This application note is presented as a coding example for easy adaptation to end user applications.